seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Go hence; good night; and here stands all your state:
 Either be gone before the watch be set,
 Or by the break of day disguised from hence:
-Sojourn in Mantua; I’ll find out your man,
+Sojourn in Mantua; I'll find out your man,
 And he shall signify from time to time
 Every good hap to you that chances here:
-Give me thy hand; ’tis late: farewell; good night.
+Give me thy hand; 'tis late: farewell; good night.

 **ROMEO**
 But that a joy past joy calls out on me,